Illustration Credits

 Basin metate and one-hand mano

-Archaic hunting equipment: atlatl, spear, dart
+Archaic hunting equipment: atlatl, spear, projectile point

 Atlatl: copyright Crow Canyon Archaeological Center